I am looking for my next challenge. Check out my CV and Get in Touch

 3. Step 3 – Test and Challenge through Prototyping

-Visualising up to 12 users’ journeys leads to better understanding and smoother development.
-Developers also need reassurance that this would be a boxed development and will not impact other working code.
+Visualising up to 12 users’ journeys leads for better understanding and smoother development.
+Developers also need reassurance that this would be a boxed development and will not impact working code.

 Driving Discovery UX within a challenging Agile environment